AdaptivMCP/AdaptivMCP/docs/ASSISTANT_HAPPY_PATHS.md

 1. Identify the region:
    - Use `get_file_slice` to retrieve only the lines relevant to the change.
    - When you need a compact, numbered view to point at exact lines, use `get_file_with_line_numbers`.
-   - Optionally, use `search_code_in_repo` to find line ranges or markers.
-2. Choose an edit strategy:
+   - Optionally, use a repo-scoped code search (for example via the `search` tool) to find line ranges or markers before slicing.2.
+Choose an edit strategy:
    - For marker- or section-based edits, you can still use `build_section_based_diff` + `apply_patch_and_commit`.
    - For direct, minimal line edits where line numbers are known, use `apply_line_edits_and_commit`.
 3. Using `apply_line_edits_and_commit` for line-based edits: